 - 2. Student Initiated Withdrawal Between 10% and 75% of Semester (W) After the end of the official Tuition Refund Period (census date for the semester or course, whichever comes first) a student who voluntarily withdraws from a course(s) will receive a "W" grade.
 This grade will count as an attempted course and will affect the student's ability to meet the quantitative requirements and complete his program within the maximum timeframe. - 3.
 Student Initiated Withdrawal After 75% Point (WF) A student who officially withdraws from a course(s) after the 75% point of the term will receive a "WF" grade.
 A course for which a "WF" grade is given will count as an attempted course and will be counted as an "F" in computing grade point averages. - 4.
 Instructor Initiated Withdrawal Before 75% Point (W) A student withdrawn from a course(s) in this manner will receive a "W" grade.
 This grade will count as an attempted course and will affect the student's ability to meet the quantitative requirements and complete his program within the maximum timeframe. - 5.
 Instructor Initiated Withdrawal After the 75% Point of the term (WP or WF) If a student violates the attendance policy, the instructor will assign a "WP" or a "WF" grade according to the quality of a student's performance at the time a student is withdrawn.
 A course for which a "WP" grade is given will count as an attempted course and will affect the student's ability to meet the quantitative requirement to complete his program within the maximum timeframe.
 A course for which a "WF" is given will count as an attempted course and will as an attempted course and will as an attempted course and will be counted as an "F" in computing grade point averages. - 6.
 Failures (F) Grades of "F" are used when computing the GPA and cumulative attempted hours, but do not qualify as successful completion of credit hours attempted.
 These grades will negatively impact the student's ability to maintain compliance with the SAP standards. - 7.
+Non-completion Failure (NF) Grade of NF is assigned when a student unofficially withdraws from a course.
+This grade is used when computing the GPA and cumulative attempted hours, and will have a negative impact on a students grade point average. - 8.
 Grades of "Incomplete" (I) An incomplete will count as attempted hours but not completed hours and will have a negative impact on GPA.
 No earned hours will be posted until a grade has been assigned to the coursework.
 Students with "incompletes" may have difficulty meeting the satisfactory academic progress requirements at the time of evaluation, but may be reevaluated upon completion.
 The student must make a written request to the Financial Aid Office when the coursework has been completed.
 The request form is available on the Richmond Community College website.